 A Co-Director or designee will promptly investigate reported incidents.
 This will include conversations with students, staff, parents/guardians, and others as necessary.
 To the greatest extent possible, the Co-Director or designee will maintain confidentiality during the investigation.
 A written record of the investigation shall be kept.
 The Co-Director or designee will make a determination based upon all of the facts and circumstances.
-If, after investigation, bullying or retaliation is substantiated, the Co-Director or designee will take steps aimed at preventing recurrence and ensuring that the target is not restricted in participating in school or in benefiting from school activities.
+If, after investigation, bullying or retaliation is substantiated, the Co-Director or designee will take steps aimed at preventing recurrence and ensuring that the victim is not restricted in participating in school or in benefiting from school activities.
 Actions will include both educational/therapeutic steps aimed at preventing future occurrences and disciplinary action as appropriate.
-The Co-Director or designee will promptly notify the parents or guardians of the target and the aggressor about the results of the investigation and what action is being taken.
-Because of the legal requirements regarding the confidentiality of student records, the Co-Director or designee cannot report specific information to the target must be aware of in order to report violations.
+The Co-Director or designee will promptly notify the parents or guardians of the victim and the perpetrator about the results of the investigation and what action is being taken.
+Because of the legal requirements regarding the confidentiality of student records, the Co-Director or designee cannot report specific information to the victim's parent or guardian about disciplinary action.